ELC Honors Policy

 2) Honors Project: An “A” paper or project from an ELC seminar or individual study, with approval of the faculty member who supervised the paper or project.
 The faculty member may, at his or her discretion, require further work on a graded paper or project before approving it as an Honors Project.
 The faculty member may also turn down the student’s request for approval of the paper as an Honors Project if the faculty member does not think it is worth Honors.
 Students intending to apply for honors should consult with the supervising faculty member no later than the day after spring break ends.
 (December graduates should consult by the day after fall break ends.)

 3) Deadline for notification of intent to apply for Honors is the first Friday of April.
-December graduates should declare intent to apply by the second Friday in November.
-Students should send an email to the Chair of the Honors Committee, Professor Rafferty (email@example.com), with the subject heading “Intent to Apply for Honors” and should send a copy of this to the sponsoring faculty member.
+December 2019 graduates should declare intent to apply by November 22, 2019.
+Students should send an email to the Chair of the Honors Committee, Professor Lorentzen (email@example.com), with the subject heading “Intent to Apply for Honors” and should send a copy of this to the sponsoring faculty member.

 4) No later than the last Friday of classes, students must submit an approval sheet signed by the sponsoring faculty member to the ELC Office Manager.
 The approval sheet is available for download here: honorsapplform2017.
 It is important that students work closely with their sponsors throughout April to make sure that the paper is deemed worthy of honors by the sponsoring faculty member.
 Note: December graduates should submit the approval sheet by the last day of Fall classes.